 Our wine and grapes are under siege.

-First discovered in Pennsylvania in 2014, the invasive spotted lanternfly is expected to reemerge in a month, from egg sacs last season's adults laid before dying off in the winter.
+First discovered in Pennsylvania in 2014, the invasive spotted lanternfly is expected to reemerge this spring, from egg sacs last season's adults laid before dying off in the winter.
 The bugs like to feed off trees, but will also threaten the crops we hold dear.

 Bug-averse humans are in for a wild spring, as the lanternflies will be out in force when the cicada Brood X emerges from the ground.
 The brood's 17-year life cycle ends and restarts year after the bugs emerge from a bout of underground feeding that began in 2004.

 But while the lanternflies and cicadas may be in some of the same spots, it's unlikely they'll interact, and the species will emerge at different times, a local entomologist tells NBC10.